Elizabeth Siddal

 Elizabeth Eleanor Siddall (25 July 1829 – 11 February 1862), better known as Elizabeth Siddal (a spelling she adopted in 1853 (Note: At the suggestion of her future husband Dante Gabriel Rossetti, she shortened her surname to Siddal.
 She was also known by the diminutives such as Lizzie, the Sid, Gug, Guggums, and Dove.
 Her first signed work in 1853 bears the signature E. E. Siddal.
 Her legal surname name after her marriage was Rossetti.)), was an English artist, art model, and poet.
-Siddal was perhaps the most significant of the female models who posed for the Pre-Raphaelite Brotherhood.
-Their ideas of female beauty were fundamentally influenced and personified by her.
+Siddal was perhaps the most significant of the female models who posed for the Pre-Raphaelite Brotherhood, and she fundamentally influenced and personified their ideal of beauty.
 Walter Deverell and William Holman Hunt painted Siddal, and she was the model for John Everett Millais's famous painting Ophelia (1852).
-Early in her relationship with Dante Gabriel Rossetti, Siddal became his muse and exclusive model, and he portrayed her in almost all his early artwork depicting women.
+Early in her relationship with Dante Gabriel Rossetti, Siddal became his muse and model, and he portrayed her in many of his early artworks.

-Siddal became an artist in her own right and was the only woman to exhibit at an 1857 Pre-Raphaelite exhibition.
+Siddal was an artist in her own right and became the only woman to exhibit at an 1857 Pre-Raphaelite exhibition.
 Significant collections of her artworks can be found at Wightwick Manor and the Ashmolean Museum.
 Sickly and melancholic during the last decade of her life, Siddal died of a laudanum overdose in 1862 during her second year of marriage to Rossetti.